 On Monday the United Nations’ nuclear watchdog agency confirmed that uranium enrichment has begun at a nuclear facility in northern Iran.

 Iran says there’s a medical purpose behind the nuclear program.

 But in Washington, U.S. State Department spokesman Victoria Nuland said the confirmation that Iran was enriching uranium to “a level that’s inappropriate” is “obviously a problem.”

 Not everyone in Venezuela is happy with Ahmadinejad’s visit.

-Diego Arria, an opposition politician, described the trip as a "provocation" to the United States and an embarrassment for Venezuela.
+Diego Arria, an opposition politician who is a presidential pre-candidate, described the trip as a “provocation” to the United States, and an embarrassment for Venezuela.

-The Iranian president is scheduled to visit Nicaragua, Cuba and Ecuador later this week as part of his five-day tour.
+The Iranian president is scheduled to visit Nicaragua, Ecuador and Cuba later this week.

 CNN’s Catherine E. Shoichet in Atlanta and CNN’s Luis Carlos Velez in Caracas contributed to this report.